November 3, 2022

 - On devices that support the Dynamic Island, the system displays Live Activities in a persistent location around the TrueDepth camera.

-- On devices that don’t support the Dynamic Island, the system can display a Live Activity update in a banner that appears briefly while people view the Home Screen or use another app, but only if the app determines that the update is important enough to interrupt people.
+- On devices that don’t support the Dynamic Island, the system can display a Live Activity update in a banner that appears briefly on the top of the screen.

 - Minimal.
-When multiple Live Activities are active, the system uses the circular minimal presentation to display two of them in the Dynamic Island.
-The system chooses one Live Activity to appear attached to the Dynamic Island while the other appears detached.
-As with a compact Live Activity, people can tap a minimal Live Activity to open the app and get more details about the event or task.
+When multiple Live Activities are active, the system uses the minimal presentation to display two of them in the Dynamic Island.
+One Live Activity appears attached to the Dynamic Island while the other appears detached.
+Depending on its content size, the detached minimal Live Activity appears circular or oval.
+As with a compact Live Activity, people tap a minimal Live Activity to open the app and get more details about the event or task.

 - Expanded.
 When people touch and hold a Live Activity in a compact or minimal presentation, the system displays the content in an expanded presentation.